Personal Mitigating Circumstances

 • you have been affected by a Religious Observance that could not be anticipated (e.g. mourning/funeral plans, or fainting in an exam because of fasting);

-• you have experienced a traumatic incident as a result of a protected characteristic, for example the stress or weather effect brought about as a result of racial discrimination or harassment.
+• you have experienced a traumatic incident as a result of a protected characteristic, or a characteristic the University treats as a protected characteristic (asylum, care experience or estrangement).

 If you need to submit an evidence-based PMC, the following types of evidence may support your circumstances: